 DEERS is a computerized database of military sponsors, families and others worldwide who are entitled for TRICARE and other benefits.
 Active-duty and retired service members are automatically registered in DEERS, but you must register your family members and make sure all the information is correct to ensure Tricare coverage.

-You can verify your DEERS information by contacting your regional TRICARE managed care support contractor, your local TRICARE service center or the nearest uniformed services personnel office (ID card facility).
-Sponsors or registered family members may make address changes, however, only the sponsor can add or delete a family member from DEERS, and proper documents are required such as a marriage certificate, divorce decree and/or birth certificate.
+You can verify your DEERS information by contacting your regional Tricare managed care support contractor, your local Tricare service center or the nearest personnel office (ID card facility).
+Sponsors or registered family members can make address changes, but only the sponsor can add or delete family members, and documentation is required.
 To update your DEERS information:

-- Visit your local uniformed services personnel office or contact the Defense Manpower Data Center Support Office (DSO) at 1-800-538-9552.
-You can find the nearest uniformed services personnel office at: http://www.dmdc.osd.mil/rsl/.
+- Visit your personnel office or contact the Defense Manpower Data Center Support Office at 800-538-9552.
+You can find the nearest location online.